 - 1. Make sure that potential risks to heritage values are evaluated and highlighted, where relevant, when providing advice on planning and development proposals that have the potential to adversely affect the parks. - 2.
-Incorporate information about heritage values into education and interpretation materials and programs relevant to the parks. - 3.
+Seek to upgrade classification of existing and proposed conservation reserves to Class A, to recognise and better protect the numerous values of national and international significance. - 3.
+Incorporate information about heritage values into education and interpretation materials and programs relevant to the parks. - 4.
 Make sure that research activities in the parks are subject to relevant approvals, permits and conditions as necessary (e.g. any authorisations required under the CALM Act, Biodiversity Conservation Act, Animal Welfare Act 2002, or subject to Bunuba cultural protocols as necessary).

-Windjana Gorge panorama in Bandilngan National Park.
-Photo - Peter Nicholas/DBCA
+Windjana Gorge in Bandilngan National Park.
+Photo- Peter Nicholas/DBCA